galacticpuzzlehunt/gph-site/README.md

 - ...postprod a puzzle?

   + You'll need both a prerelease testsolver team, and a database Puzzle object (either create one or obtain a `db.sqlite3` with the puzzles set up) for your puzzle.
 The `body_template` field on the Puzzle defines which template file will be used (this doesn't have to match the `slug` field, though it may be nice if it does).
 Put the body of the puzzle in a file under `puzzles/templates/puzzle_bodies`.
 Put required static resources under `puzzles/static/puzzle_resources/$PUZZLE`.
 Put solutions and their resources under `puzzles/templates/solution_bodies`.
 See the sample files there as guides.

     Puzzles and solutions (but not other templates) support Markdown (though the library may or may not have some bugs).
+You'll override either `puzzle-body-md` or `puzzle-body-html` depending on whether you'd like to write Markdown or HTML.
+The same applies to solution bodies, author notes, and appendices.

 - ...edit an email template?